Painkiller Cocktail Recipe

 - Shaken not stirred: A vigorous shake in your cocktail shaker blends everything together, creating that perfectly creamy, tropical texture.

-- Try different rum blends: Mix in a little Guyanese rum or Demerara rum with the Pusser’s Rum for a richer, more complex flavor.
+- Try different rum blends: Mix in a little Guyanese rum, Demerara rum, or Pusser’s Rum for a richer, more complex flavor.
+Just be careful to keep the amounts in check, as the tropical flavor can disguise the amount of alcohol.

 - Make it extra creamy: Add a splash of coconut milk or use extra cream of coconut for an ultra-smooth, velvety texture.